 - Buildings facing Maple Avenue would be a mix of 50% to 60% commercial, and residential.
 Proffers or voluntary concessions or some other model should be used to get desired commercial uses. - A back row of residential housing, at least 35 feet in height, would be allowed for those commercial lots that abut residential property.
 Higher density than RS-16 would be allowed, to include duplexes and other zero lot line housing and townhouses.
-This would add housing types not currently permitted in Town. - Remove the above ground structured parking incentive "because the way the numbers work, it basically mandates that your building is mexicum residential and minimum commercial, because parking requirements for 'mmercial are so much higher and parking is really expensive." - Address traffic impacts on neighborhoods in 'he lesign p.
-2 of redevelopment, using some sort of proffers or exceptions mode. - Use the comprehensive plan a lot mor - Start talking about dedicating streams of the sed tax revenue from growth to important issues.
+This would add housing types not currently permitted in Town. - Remove the above ground structured parking incentive "because the way the numbers work, it basically mandates that your building is maximum residential and minimum commercial, because parking requirements for commercial are so much higher and parking is really expensive." - Address traffic impacts on neighborhoods in the design phase of redevelopment, using some sort of proffers or exceptions model. - Use the comprehensive plan a lot more. - Start talking about dedicating streams of increased tax revenue from growth to important issues.

-Councilmember Colbert suggestea m.
-Jaback on the MAC changes should include citizen feedback received from core er.
-Swith Councilmembers, in addition to feedback given in public 12 rings.
-She noted that many residents do not like to speak in public new ngs and do not use email.
-Councilmember Colbert also cautioned that it 1 too soo to gauge w.
-In the MAC applications for developments thus far are serving the printerest because none of them have been built yet.
-She suggested not chaving too much right now because the effects have yet to be seen.
-Sunction there is not see that as a role of government and a lot of their own.
+Councilmember Colbert suggested that feedback on the MAC changes should include citizen feedback received from conversations with Councilmembers, in addition to feedback given in public hearings.
+She noted that many residents do not like to speak in public hearings and do not use email.
+Councilmember Colbert also cautioned that it is too soon to gauge whether MAC applications for developments thus far are serving the public interest, because none of them have been built yet.
+She suggested not changing too much right now because the effects have yet to be seen.
+Councilmember Colbert said she is not in favor of doing a commercial needs assessment because she does not see that as a role of government and a lot of businesses do this on their own.

-Councili. ber P och asked what the set-backs from the back yard of somebody else's house ght be.
+Councilmember Bloch asked what the set-backs from the back yard of somebody else's house might be.
 She opined that there are very few houses built behind commercial property on Maple Avenue that would not face somebody's back yard.